-Affordable Care Act Medicaid Expansion in New Hampshire
+Learn About the Affordable Care Act Medicaid Expansion in New Hampshire

 What is the Obamacare Medicaid expansion and did New Hampshire accept it?
 Since the federal government introduced the Affordable Care Act expansion for Medicaid, 31 states including New Hampshire have accepted the new eligibility guidelines for Medicaid enrollment.
 The New Hampshire ACA Medicaid expansion program was officially launched in the first half of 2014.
 New eligible residents had access to the Affordable Care Act Medicaid application form on July 1, 2014 with coverage beginning in August.
 Due to the Affordable Care Act Medicaid expansion, almost 20,000 applicants enrolled in coverage within the first three months.